AnilDaoud/exp/_posts/2016-05-01-tennis-stats.markdown

 df <- readRDS(file="data/tennis.data")
 {% endhighlight %}

-Now that that's out of the way, this will reformat the few columns we want to pla with here:
+Now that that's out of the way, this will reformat the few columns we want to play with here:

 {% highlight R %}
 df$LRank <- suppressWarnings(as.integer(as.character(df$LRank)))